[Ballymena Weekly Telegraph - August 1916

 The Commonwealth War Graves Commission (CWGC) website records one John Hamilton having the rank of 2nd Lieutenant and serving in the 11th Bn.
 Royal Inniskilling Fusiliers who was killed in action on 1st July 1916.

-The Belfast News Letter of 9th May 1917 reports:John Hamilton is commemorated on the Theipval Memorial.
+The Belfast News Letter of 9th May 1917 reported his as previously missing and now presumed to be dead.John Hamilton is commemorated on the Theipval Memorial.
 Hamilton is mentioned in ‘Bushmills Hero’s 1914 - 1918’ by Robert Thompson, Coleraine, published privately, 1999.

 The same picture appeared in the Belfast Evening Telegraph, Ballymoney Weekly Telegraph and the Fermanagh Times in addition to the Belfast Banking Company War Memorial.